section-engineering-education/engineering-education/content/articles/dockerizing-an-aspnet-core-web-api-app-and-sql-server/index.md

 published: true
 url: /dockerizing-an-aspnet-core-web-api-app-and-sql-server/
 title: Dockerizing an ASP.NET Core Web API app and SQL Server
-description: This guide will cover the step-by-step ways of configuring ASP.NET core application's and SQL server 2019 to run on a Docker container.
+description: This guide will cover the step-by-step ways of configuring ASP.NET core applications and SQL server 2019 to run on a Docker container.
 author: lewel-murithi
-date: 2021-11-28T00:00:00-15:00
+date: 2021-12-04T00:00:00-15:00
 topics: [Containers]
 excerpt_separator: <!--more-->
 images: